Neeko623/Note-Taker/README.md

 How to install :

-Note Taker APP is deployed to Heroku here: https://neeko2021notetaker.herokuapp.com/ If choosing to use from terminal, open terminal and run(make sure you have install npm i express). node server.js
+- Note Taker APP is deployed to Heroku here: https://neeko2021notetaker.herokuapp.com/
+- If choosing to use from terminal, open terminal and run (make sure you have install npm i express).
+- node server.js
-Then in browser, search localhost:3001
+-Then in browser, search localhost:3001

 # Note Taker Information
 - GET /notes should return the notes.html file.